Last Updated on May 25, 2021 by Bruce

-How to read a Fish Finder
+How to Use a Fish Finder

 Although the name fish finder implies that it will indeed find the fish in the water for you to drop your bait on, this is not what makes fish finders so great.
 Fish finders allow you to analyze what is below the water and look for key elements that will hold or attract fish.

 The first key element in using your fish finder properly is to make sure it does not use fish symbols.
 You want to see what the fish finder is seeing.
-If the fish finder is in “fish symbol” mode, it will just show anything that is above the bottom and below the top of the water as a fish symbol.
+If the fish finder is in “fish symbol” mode, it will just show anything that is above the bottom and below the top of the water like a fish symbol.
 Even if it is an air bubble; a piece of floating vegetation, or that branch sticking off of the bottom.

-Bottom composition and cover are very easy to interpret with a fish finder.
+The bottom composition and cover are very easy to interpret with a fish finder.
 The cover can be weeds, rocks, wood, and other similar objects.
-When the bottom contour changes drastically such as a large amount of irregular bumps may mean a rock pile or wood.
+When the bottom contour changes drastically such as a large number of irregular bumps may mean a rock pile or wood.
 Vegetation growing on the bottom may look long and thin like blades of grass.
 Fish usually relate to the structure so you can bet there should be a fish around even if it does not show up on the fish finder.
 You can also tell if the bottom is hard or soft.
-A soft bottom will show as very thick line on the screen, and a hard bottom will be much thinner.
+A soft bottom will show as a very thick line on the screen, and a hard bottom will be much thinner.
 The softer the bottom is the farther the sonar can penetrate into it.

 How To Find Fish With a Fish Finder